Calculators

 Parameters:

-• yield_total_hcdists (bool) – The results should include the total hot-carrier distributions on the energy grid
+• yield_total_hcdists (bool) – The results should include the total hot-carrier distributions on the energy grid.

-• yield_proj_hcdists (bool) – The results should include the projections of the hot-carrier distributions on the energy grid
+• yield_proj_hcdists (bool) – The results should include the projections of the hot-carrier distributions on the energy grid.

-• yield_total_P (bool) – The results should include the total hot-carrier distributions in the electron-hole basis
+• yield_total_P (bool) – The results should include the total hot-carrier distributions in the electron-hole basis.

-• yield_proj_P (bool) – The results should include the projections of the hot-carrier distributions in the electron-hole basis
+• yield_proj_P (bool) – The results should include the projections of the hot-carrier distributions in the electron-hole basis.

-• yield_total_P_ou (bool) – The results should include the transition matrix broadened on the energy grid
+• yield_total_P_ou (bool) – The results should include the transition matrix broadened on the energy grid.

 Yields:

-• Tuple (work, result) on the root rank of the calculation communicator
+Tuple (work, result) on the root rank of the calculation communicator.
+Does not yield on non-root ranks of the calculation communicator.

 Return type: